Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 defined in section \ref{recollmain}.
-If non-empty, the dimensions of the fibres depend on the direct sum decomposition of the subrepresentations of $M$ and $N$.
+If non-empty, the dimension of a fibre depends on the direct sum decomposition of the subrepresentations of $M$ and $N$.
 In general, it is already difficult to say in which cases the fibre is empty.
 But in the case of representations of large defect there are sequences which are close to being almost split so that the fibres can be determined in any case.
 This extends the following result, see \cite[Lemma 3.11]{cc} and \cite[Proposition 2]{cr}.

 \begin{thm} Let $M$ be a representation of $Q$ and $\tau M$ be its Auslander-Reiten translate.
 Consider the almost split sequence

 Then we have